 Co-Founder, Art Conservator

 Helen Chialtas is Toronto born and educated.
-She studied Art at the University of Waterloo, and graduated from the University of Toronto with a BA Honours in Art History with the intention of pursuing art conservation or curatorial studies.
-She apprenticed since 1997 with Kostas Xenarios as an art conservator of paintings and art objects.
-She has also apprenticed and worked very closely with conservators specializing in works on paper.
-In addition to her meticulous approach to restoration, her Art History degree and her research abilities are an asset to the company in the valuation of works of art.
+She studied Art at the University of Waterloo, graduated from the University of Toronto and received a BA Honours in Art History with the intention of pursuing a career in art conservation and curatorial studies.
+She apprenticed with Kostas Xenarios since 1997 as an art conservator of paintings and objects.
+Helen connected with her then employer and decided to open XC Art Restoration together.
+She is the Gallery Director, the Framing Designer who specializes in the preservation of artwork in their framing environment, as well as the Public Relations Representative.
+Over the years, Helen has also apprenticed and worked actively with conservators specializing in works on paper and continues to do so today.
+In addition to her meticulous approach to restoration, conservation grade framing, and her Art History degree, her research abilities are an asset to the company in the evaluation of artwork.

-Helen Panagiotakopoulos graduated from Ryerson University in Theatre Arts.
-After her graduation she moved to Athens Greece where she was introduced to china restoration.
-Upon her return to Canada seven years ago she first apprenticed with us as a fine china restorer and her love for the craft as well as her enthusiasm is reflected in the quality of her work.
+Helen Frangos graduated from Ryerson University with a degree in Theatre Arts.
+After her graduation she moved to Athens Greece where she was introduced to art conservation and took a particular interest in sculptures.
+Upon her return to Canada she first apprenticed with XC Art Restoration as an object conservator and her love for the craft, as well as her enthusiasm for restoration, certified her complimentary fit with the company.
+Helen specializes in the conservation and restoration of figurines and aboriginal sculptures.
+She has been with the company for over 15 years and continues to grow with every project.
+Helen’s attitude and excellence are reflected in the quality of her work.
 Each job, however small, receives the same attention and care.